wasim-akram-dev/wasim-akram-dev/README.md

 ## 💫 About Me :

-Passionate MERN Stack developer with expertise in front-end technologies like HTML, CSS, JavaScript and React, and back-end technologies like Node.js, Express.js and MongoDB.
+<p style="font-size: 18px; text-align: justify; font-weight: 500">Passionate MERN Stack developer with expertise in front-end technologies like HTML, CSS, JavaScript and React, and back-end technologies like Node.js, Express.js and MongoDB.
 Familiarity with Next.js and Unix-like operating systems.
-Always eager to learn and implement new web technologies and standards.
+Always eager to learn and implement new web technologies and standards.</p>

 ## 🌐 Socials :